aMarCruz/react-native-text-size/README.md

 includeFontPadding  | boolean | true | Include additional top and bottom padding, to avoid clipping certain characters.<br>_Android only_ textBreakStrategy   | string  | 'highQuality' | One of 'simple', 'balanced', or 'highQuality'.<br>_Android only, with API 23+_

-The [example App](https://github.com/aMarCruz/react-native-text-size/tree/master/example) shows interactively the effect of these parameters on the screen.
+The [sample App](https://github.com/aMarCruz/react-native-text-size/tree/master/example) shows interactively the effect of these parameters on the screen.

 **TSMeasureResult**

-`measure` returns a Promise that resolves to a plain JS object with units in [Density Independent Pixels](https://developer.android.com/guide/topics/resources/more-resources#Dimension) (a.k.a DP or DIP), except for `lineCount`.
+`measure` returns a Promise that resolves to a plain JS object with this properties:

 Property  | Type   | Notes
 --------- | ------ | ------
 width     | number | Total used width.
-It may be less or equal to the given width. height    | number | Total height, including top and bottom padding if `includingFontPadding` was set (the default). lastLineWidth | number | Width of the last line, without trailing blanks.<br>__Note: On Android, if `usePreciseWidth` is `false` (the default), this field is always zero.__ lineCount | number | Number of lines, taking into account hard and automatic line breaks.
+It may be less or equal to the given width and, in Andoid, its value may vary depending on the `usePreciseWidth` flag. height    | number | Total height, including top and bottom padding if `includingFontPadding` was set (the default). lastLineWidth | number | Width of the last line, without trailing blanks.<br>__Note:__ If `usePreciseWidth` is `false` (the default), this field is undefined. lineCount | number | Number of lines, taking into account hard and automatic line breaks.

 In case of error, the promise is rejected with an extended Error object with one of the following error codes, as literal strings: